world-federation-of-advertisers/cross-media-measurement/docs/gke/duchy-deployment.md

     -   [Example](../../src/main/k8s/testing/secretfiles/aggregator_protocols_setup_config.textproto)

-Put all above files in the same folder (anywhere in your local machine), and create a file named `kustomization.yaml` with the following content:
+Put all above files in the same folder (anywhere in your local machine), and create a file named `kustomization.yaml` with the following content, substituting the appropriate version of protocols setup config:

 ```yaml
 secretGenerator: